Midwestern Robotics Design Competition: 29th annual competition (2016)

 The 2016 course included two levels, and gates that opened and closed.
 This forced teams to work on a strategy to get into the inner circle before scoring in the game.

 31st annual competition (2018)

 In the 2018 competition, teams had to score different balls on their respective targets on a course.
 Each round had four of the teams competing, and each team was to score as many points as they could by scoring soccer balls in team soccer ball goals and/or scoring foam balls in the center bin.

 32nd annual competition (2019)

 The 2019 competition included a sequencing game, where robots had to press buttons in a sequence, and a basketball game, where foam balls were to be shot into basketball hoops.
 There were a number of other rounds of challenges.

+Discontinuation

-The 33rd annual competition (2020) is postponed indefinitely due to the COVID-19 outbreak.
+In 2020, the competition was postponed indefinitely due to the COVID-19 outbreak.
 There has not been a competition held since the 2019 competition.